Arthur William Naden, Private 268212, 6th Battalion, Cheshire Regiment

 A memorial service, attended by members of the family, was conducted at the Mill Street Mission on Sunday by Mr Storey, who made appropriate reference to Pte Naden.

 Private Arthur Naden is buried in grave ref.
 C. 3014 in Macclesfield Cemetery.
-His mother asked for the words “AT REST” to be added to his headstone.
+His mother asked for the words “AT REST” to be inscribed on his headstone.
 The Commonwealth War Graves Commission holds casualty details for Private Arthur Naden, and he is listed on the Imperial War Museum’s Lives of the First World War website.

 Brother of Ellis Naden, who served as Private 290838 with the Cheshire Regt; and of Herbert Naden, who served as an army cook at Great Yarmouth, and later as Private 529201 with the Agricultural Labour Company.
 Both are believed to have survived the war.